tiisanoja/ruuvi/README.md

 Building:
 1. make

 This will first run unit tests and then create ruuvi binary to directory ../../bin.
 If unit tests are not passed, binary is not created.
+Check Makefile and change it so that go -compiler can be found.

 ## Running